icon for mcp server

 Core Functionality

-• Rich Content: Support for titles, notes, due dates, URLs, and completion status
+• Rich Content Support: Complete support for titles, notes, due dates, URLs, and completion status

-• Native Integration: Seamless integration with macOS Apple Reminders app
+• Native macOS Integration: Direct integration with Apple Reminders using EventKit framework

 Advanced Features

-• Smart Organization: Automatic categorization by priority, due date, category, or completion status
+• Smart Organization: Automatic categorization and intelligent filtering by priority, due date, category, or completion status

-• Powerful Search: Filter reminders by completion status, due dates, and search terms
+• Powerful Search: Multi-criteria filtering including completion status, due date ranges, and full-text search

-• Batch Operations: Organize multiple reminders with intelligent strategies
+• Batch Operations: Efficient handling of multiple reminders with optimized data access patterns

-• Permission Management: Proactive validation of system permissions
+• Permission Management: Automatic validation and request for required macOS system permissions

-• Flexible Date Handling: Support for both date-only and date-time formats with locale awareness
+• Flexible Date Handling: Support for multiple date formats (YYYY-MM-DD, ISO 8601) with timezone awareness

-• Unicode Support: Full international character support with validation
+• Unicode Support: Full international character support with comprehensive input validation

 Technical Excellence

-• Type Safety: Comprehensive TypeScript coverage with Zod validation
+• Type Safety: Complete TypeScript coverage with Zod schema validation for runtime type checking

-• Error Handling: Consistent error responses with detailed feedback
+• Robust Error Handling: Consistent error responses with detailed diagnostic information

 Prerequisites